mikewest/fallow/data/articles/2007/04/installing-libgd-from-source-on-os-x.markdown

 ArticleID:  57
 Published:  1176725777
 Modified:   1176725911
-Title:      Installing `libgd` from source on OS X
+Title:      "Installing `libgd` from source on OS X"
-Slug:       installing-libgd-from-source-on-os-x
+Slug:       "installing-libgd-from-source-on-os-x"
-OneLine:    `libgd` is a pain in the ass to install from source.
-Here's a step by step guide in case I ever have to do it again.
+OneLine:    "`libgd` is a pain in the ass to install from source.
+Here's a step by step guide in case I ever have to do it again."
 Tags:
     - HOWTO